 His blog We Eat Together offers a blend of recipes and food photography tips.
-But his real claim to fame is his Youtube channel and the online Masterclasses , where he teaches you everything you need to know about shooting and editing professional level food photography.
+But his real claim to fame is his Youtube channel and the online Masterclasses.
+He teaches you everything about shooting and editing professional-level food photography.

-Whether you are a beginner or a pro venturing into the world of food photography, you will learn a lot through his blog and videos.
+Whether you are a beginner or a pro, you will learn a lot through his blog and videos.

 2. That’s Sage

-Swiss-based Lauren Caris began her career as a vegan food blogger but soon discovered that her passion was really taking pictures of food.
+Swiss-based Lauren Caris began her career as a vegan food blogger.
+But she soon discovered that her passion was really taking pictures of food.

 That’s Sage was created to teach others the technical side of food photography.

-Lauren shares her inside knowledge honed through several years working as a pro food photographer through her Manual Mode Master course.
+Lauren shares her inside knowledge through her Manual Mode Master course.

 She also offers a masterclass of composition and a free “Manual Mode Essentials” course for signing up to her mailing list.